Sanglorian/orcus/Orcus Rulebook - current.md

 **Good** folk do the best they can to help others according to their needs.

 **Unaligned** is the alignment of those who prefer to steer clear of moral questions and don't take sides, doing what seems best at the time.
-Lizardfolk, most druids, and many humans are unaligned.

 **Evil** is the alignment of those who do whatever they can get away with, without compassion or qualms.
-Many drow, some cloud giants, and goblins are evil.

 **Chaotic evil** creatures act with arbitrary violence, spurred by their greed, hatred, or bloodlust.